Your Homestead Needs Geese {16 Reasons Why}

 Never considered geese before?
 Me neither.

-I bought a breeding trio of large African geese that first spring on our new homestead.
-I bought them on a whim; because I liked the cool look of them and we had the space and shelter.
+That first spring on our new homestead, I bought a breeding trio of large African geese on a whim.
+I liked their cool look, and we had the space and shelter.
 I just wanted to see their beauty on the land in the early mornings as I drank my coffee.
-After a cursory bit of research on raising geese and confirming a price and time with the stranger online — I was set.
+After quickly researching what was needed to raise geese, and confirming a price and time with the stranger online selling them, I was set.

 My husband rolled his eyes and obliged me as I told him what I had done — after the fact, of course.